GothenburgBitFactory/tw.org/content/docs/man/task.1.md

 **task &lt;filter&gt; burndown.monthly**
 Shows a graphical burndown chart, by month.
 Is affected by the context.

+**task &lt;filter&gt; burndown.annual**
+Shows a graphical burndown chart, by year.
+Is affected by the context.

 **task calendar \[due|&lt;month&gt; &lt;year&gt;|&lt;year&gt;\] \[y\]**
 Shows a monthly calendar with due tasks marked.
 Shows one horizontal